 The funding norms emphasise the importance of concentrating public funds on training that is not being adequately financed by the private sector, and this would to a large extent be training for the historically disadvantaged.
-Colleges are required to incorporate targets related to race, gender and special needs representativity within their three-year strategic plans that they draw up in collaboration with the Department of Higher Education and Training (DHET).
+Colleges are required to incorporate targets relating to race, gender and special needs representativity within the three-year strategic plans that they draw up in collaboration with the Department of Higher Education Science and Technology (DHET).

-The size of the TVET college sector
+The size of the TVET College sector